-In my last post, I talked about that fact that Amazon, Best Buy, Apple, Walmart, and other top retailers all offer extended warranties.
+In my last post, I talked about the fact that Amazon, Best Buy, Apple, Walmart, and other top retailers all offer extended warranties.
 In this post I’ll explore in more detail why they do.

-There are three main reasons the most successful merchants offer extended warranties and protection plans to their customers.
-The first, and probably most obvious reason is that sales of extended warranties drive net profit.
+There are three main reasons the most successful merchants offer extended warranties and product protection plans to their customers.
+The first and probably most obvious reason is that sales of extended warranties drive net profit.
 Second, merchants see higher purchase conversion rates on products sold with a protection plan offer.
 Finally, the top 1% of merchants offer extended warranties because they know that happy customers are repeat customers.
 Extended warranties increase customer loyalty by turning a potentially negative product experience into a positive one.

 Let’s explore each one of these points in detail below…

-The sale of extended warranties and protection plans give merchants a new stream of revenue which flows directly to their bottom line.
-There is no cost to offer the extended warranty, and there are no fees to launch a program with Extend.
+The sale of extended warranties and protection plans give merchants a new stream of revenue, which flows directly to their bottom line.
+There is no cost to offer extended warranty plans, and there are no fees to launch a program with Extend.
 Merchants receive a cut of the extended warranty purchase price each time a customer adds one to their product purchase, and the merchant is able to further monetize the relationship with the customer throughout the protection plan lifecycle.

 Even better is the fact that most customers, when ordering their free replacement, will opt to purchase another protection plan to cover the new item.
 After all, the protection plan is the reason they are getting the free replacement in the first place.
 And there is an opportunity for the customer to buy more products from the merchant when they get their replacement item.

 Now let’s take a look at the impact on purchase conversion.
-The average conversion rate for eCommerce retailers is about 2.75%.
-This means that 97.25% of people who come to a retailer's site, some even who put items in their cart, don’t follow through with their purchase.
+The average conversion rate for ecommerce retailers is about 2.75%.
+This means that 97.25% of people who come to a retailer's site — including some who put items in their cart — don’t follow through with their purchase.
 Any offering that can increase the overall purchase conversion rate for merchants is an extremely valuable tool.

 Think about that for a second…consumer confidence to purchase goes up when you show consumers that someone is willing to stand behind the product they are thinking about buying.
 Intuitively, it makes a lot of sense, and now we can count extended warranties and protection plans as one of the few tools that really does increase shopper purchase conversion.

 Even more frustrating is when your customer is enjoying their new headphones, tablet, or Apple Watch, and they break it themselves!
 We have all had accidents and broken valuable possessions, and those of us with kids know that they drop things, spill on things, and generally have no respect for new electronics, jewelry, appliances and more.
-Trust me, I know first hand! :-) No matter what the reason, if your customer’s recent purchase isn’t working they want a solution…fast.
+Trust me, I know firsthand! :-) No matter what the reason, if your customer’s recent purchase isn’t working, they want a solution…fast.

 This is where protection plans turn a negative consumer experience into a super positive one that builds tremendous loyalty between your store and your customers.
 When the item breaks and your customer needs a replacement, they quickly and easily file a claim over text, on the web, or over the phone — whatever is most convenient for them.
-Once the claim is approved - usually instantly - they are sent a link to get a free replacement directly from your store.
+Once the claim is approved (usually instantly), they are sent a link to get a free replacement directly from your store.
 The interaction is driven by Extend’s modern technology platform, and the customer experience is seamless and delightful.
 This reflects positively on the merchant, boosts loyalty, and drives increased sales in the future!